sargun4/PB/Sargun_2022450/README.md

 # q2- Use BLAST (Basic Local Alignment Search Tool) to compare the
 # PDC gene sequence across different Saccharomyces cerevisiae strains and identify SNPs

-- i performed blast on the sequence that i dowlonaded in q1 which had accno  "MK868028.1" using blast tool on ncbi. then i selected 10 strains for blast analysis which i saved in blast_results.txt -
+- i performed blast  on the sequence that i dowlonaded in q1 which had accno  "MK868028.1" using blast tool on ncbi website.
+- then i selected 10 strains for blast analysis which i saved in blast_results.txt -
 - the 10 strains which are saved in blast_results.txt are:

 Sequences producing significant alignments: